Avalon

 Rooms

-The wooden bungalows fan out to either side of the pool and dining area, among olive, pine, carob, fig and plum trees.
-Each has its own garden and an all-glass façade that brings in the soaring view.
+The wooden bungalows fan out to either side of the pool and dining area, among olive, pine, carob, fig and pomegranate trees.
+Each has its own mini garden or deck or both, and an all-glass façade that brings in the soaring view.
 We loved flinging open our French windows and pushing chairs out onto the deck, where the sea views are nothing less than spectacular.
+The décor is a little old-fashioned but thoughtfully designed with comfort in mind.

-Inside are four-poster kingsize beds, planter’s style chairs and huge walk-in wardrobes.
-The wooden furniture was made by local craftsmen, and the spare decorative detail - embroidered cushions, Turkish rugs - sits well against all-white linen and floors of Siberian pine.
+Inside are four-poster kingsize beds, planter’s style chairs and spacious cubby holes designed for luggage and hanging space.
+The wooden furniture was made by local craftsmen, and the spare decorative detail - embroidered cushions, Turkish rugs – sits well against all-white linen and floors of Siberian pine.
 Bathrooms are spick and span, with surfaces of shot-blasted marble, piles of towels (including some for the pool), and showers with corner seats.
 Beds and windows are draped in mozzie nets, and there’s air-conditioning should you prefer it to the breeze.
 In synch with the get-away-from-it-all vibe, there’s no TV.

 Features include: